Asbestos-Related Mesothelioma, Lung Cancer & Asbestosis Claims

 The Deceased first experienced symptoms in July 2007 he sadly died in April 2011, shortly after being diagnosed in March 2011.
 The Deceased contracted mesothelioma as a result of ‘secondary’ exposure.
 The Deceased washed her husband and son’s overalls, which were covered in asbestos dust and fibres because of their work at the Aberthaw Power Station.
 Proceedings were issued and the matter settled.

 The case was ‘Fast Tracked’ due to her condition under the mesothelioma scheme.
 Her family were awarded compensation in the sum of £113,000.

 Baker v Tate & Lyle PLC – £205,000

 The Employee’s symptoms began in January 2011.
 At the time of the Trial, he was dying of mesothelioma as a result of exposure to asbestos with a life expectancy of 2 to 6 months.
 He was 65 years old at the time when at court.
-He was only in his teenage working years when he was exposed to the deadly dust fibers.
+He was only in his teenage working years when he was exposed to the deadly dust fibres.

-The judge found that under Regulation 1 of the Asbestos Industry Regulations 1931 and section 29 (1) of the Factories Act 1961 imposed a duty upon the Defendant as occupier.
+The judge found that under Regulation 1 of the Asbestos Industry Regulations 1931 and section 29 (1) of the Factories Act 1961 imposed a duty upon the Defendant as the occupier.
 The Defendant company did not come up with any evidence to suggest they supplied their employee with effective breathing apparatus and effective mechanical ventilation, so as not to expose the Claimant to asbestos.

-As the Defendant failed to provide this evidence, Judgment was entered and the case settled in the sum of £205,000, with £80,000 allowed for general damages (that is for the asbestos related condition alone, pain and suffering).
+As the defendant failed to provide this evidence, Judgment was entered and the case settled in the sum of £205,000, with £80,000 allowed for general damages (that is for the asbestos-related condition alone, pain and suffering).
 The additional about of £125,000 was paid in accordance with the Fatal Accidents Act 1976, for the dependents of the deceased.

 Malignant mesothelioma of the pleura was diagnosed.